NU-CUCIS/ph5concat/README.md

 parallel data concatenation is important.

 ## Input HDF5 Files
-* Each file contains data from a single subrun.
-All groups contain at least 3 datasets named 'run', 'subrun', and 'evt'.
-The values in a 'run' dataset are the same, representing the ID of a run.
-Similarly for 'subrun', the values in a 'subrun' represent the ID of a subrun.
-However, the subrun IDs are unique among all input files.
+* Each file contains data from a single subrun only.
+All groups must contain datasets 'run', 'subrun', and 'evt'.
+Values in dataset 'run' in all groups in an input file must be the same, representing the ID of a run.
+Similarly, all 'subrun' datasets must be single-valued, represents the ID of a subrun.
+The run IDs among all input files must be the same.
+The subrun IDs can be different among input files.
 * Each file contains multiple groups.
-The number of groups and group names are the same among all input files.
+The number of groups and group names must be the same among all input files.
 * Each group contains multiple datasets.
-The number of datasets in a group can be different from each other.
-The number of datasets, dataset names, and their memberships to the groups are the same among all input files.
+The number of datasets in a group can be different from another group.
+For a given group, the number of datasets and their names must be the same among the same groups in all input files.
 * All datasets are 2D arrays.
-* Datasets in the same group share the same size of 1st (most significant) dimension.
+* All datasets in the same group of the same input file must share the size of their 1st (most significant) dimension.
 Their 2nd dimension sizes may be different.
 * Datasets in different groups may be of different 1st dimension sizes.
-* Some of the datasets are actually 1D arrays whose 2nd dimension is of size 1.
+* Some datasets are actually 1D arrays whose 2nd dimension is of size 1.
 * Datasets can be of size zero where their 1st dimension is of size 0.
-* All the files have the same "schema", i.e. same numbers of groups and datasets, and their names.
+* All the files have the same "schema", i.e. same structures of groups and datasets in groups, e.g. numbers of groups, and number of datasets in each group, and their names.
-* The size of 1st dimension of a dataset in a group of an input file may be different from the one in the same group but a different file.
+* The size of 1st dimension of a dataset in a group of an input file may be different from the one with the same name and group membership in a different input file.
-* The same datasets in the same group but in different input files share the size of the 2nd dimension.
+* The same datasets in the same group but in different input files share the their 2nd dimension sizes.

 ## Output HDF5 File
 * A single HDF5 output file will be created (the default create mode), unless